 Raise your arms to the side to shoulder-height, parallel to the floor.
 Your arms should be aligned directly over your legs.
 With your palms facing down.

 Exhale as you bend your front knee.
 Align your knee directly over the ankle of your front foot.
 Your front shin should be perpendicular to the floor.
-Sink your hips low,
+Sink your hips low, eventually bringing your front thigh parallel to the floor.
+This is Warrior II.

 On your next exhalation, drop your left hand to the back of your left thigh.
 On an inhalation, lift your right arm straight up, reaching your fingertips toward the ceiling.
 Your right bicep should be next to your right ear.